 Monday to Friday 10am to 4.30pm from Monday 16 April to Friday 14 September except Bank Holidays. £8 for Adults, £2 for Children.
 Telephone 01326 240550

 Special party rates - call

-Bonython Manor and its estate gardens were the location for the Rosamunde Pilcher ZDF film adaptations "The Prime of Life" (Blüte des Lebens), "Summer of Awakening" (Sommer des Erwachens) and "Anwälte küsst man nicht" (loosely "Lawyers Do Not Kiss You").
+Bonython Manor and its estate gardens were the location for the Rosamunde Pilcher ZDF film adaptations "The Prime of Life" (Blüte des Lebens), "Summer of Awakening" (Sommer des Erwachens) and "Anwälte küsst man nicht" ("Don't Kiss a Lawyer").

 Rosamunde Pilcher's name has long been synonymous for outstanding entertainment, both for her novels - which have sold over 30 million copies all over the world - and for the ZDF small-screen adaptations of her works.
 Some of the actors who have been at Bonython are Esther Schweins, Jan Sosniok, Hugo Egon Balder and Edmund Kente.
 A treehouse was built for one of the films, and retained as a feature of the garden.

 Born in Cornwall, inspired by Cornwall